What does an Ombudsman do?

-You can visit or call your nearest Health and Human Services Office.
+You can visit or call your nearest HHS office.
 To find an office near you, go to: www.yourtexasbenefits.com.

-I'm unable to reach anyone at my local Health and Human Services Office.
+I'm unable to reach anyone at my local HHS office.
 Who can I call to speak to someone about my case?

 What can I do if I feel I have been discriminated against?

-In accordance with Federal Law and U.S. Department of Agriculture (USDA) and U.S. Department of Health and Human Services (HHS) policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
+In accordance with Federal Law and U.S. Department of Agriculture and U.S. Department of Health and Human Services policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 Under the Food Stamps Act and USDA policy, discrimination is prohibited on the basis of religion or political beliefs.
-If you believe that you have been discriminated against, you may contact the Texas HHS Commission Civil Rights Office:
+If you believe that you have been discriminated against, you may contact the Texas Health an Human Services Commission Civil Rights Office:

 Civil Rights Office